Kaiepi/ra-Kind/README.md

 DESCRIPTION
 ===========

 Kind is an uninstantiable parametric type that can be used to typecheck values based off their kind.
-If parameterized, it may be used in a `where` clause or on the right-hand side of a smartmatch to typecheck a value's HOW against its type parameter.
+A parameterization produces a type object that can process the HOW of a type in a typecheck context with `ACCEPTS` when available, otherwise falling back to the bare typecheck.

 Kind is documented.
 You can view the documentation for it and its methods at any time using `WHY`.